 This Russian borscht recipe makes the hearty vegetable soup my baboushka made.
 It’s not baba’s recipe, which is hand-written and back home in Australia.
 It’s the borscht recipe I have been trying to recreate for years from my memory and I’ve I finally nailed it.

-If you’re of Russian heritage or from one of the countries that were part of the former Soviet Union it may not be the borscht of your memory, and here’s why…
+If you’re of Russian heritage or Ukrainian heritage or from one of the countries that were part of the former Soviet Union it may not be the borscht of your memory, and here’s why…

-My grandparents were Russians who arrived in Australia as post-World War II refugees, who were called DPs or displaced persons in those days.
-They identified as Russian, and I was raised as an Australian of Russian cultural heritage, despite the fact that my grandparents were born in the land we now know as Ukraine.
+My grandparents were Russians who arrived in Australia as post-World War II refugees, who were called ‘DPs’ or displaced persons in those days.
+My grandparents were born in Imperial Russia in the early 1900s, in the land that we now know as Ukraine, and I was raised as an Australian with Russian heritage.

-Yet Papa was born in a village near the separatist area and called the Ukrainian capital Kiev his city, as it was there that he came of age.
-My baboushka was born in a village near Odessa, a city she adored.
-During the countless long lunches that turned into dinners she’d tell wonderful tales of summers spent in the Crimea on the Black Sea.
+Papa was born in a village in what’s now the separatist area although he called Kiev his city, as it was there that he came of age.
+My baba was born in a village near Odessa, a city she adored.
+During the countless long lunches that turned into dinners she’d tell wonderful tales of summers spent on the Black Sea and in the Crimea.

 Russian cuisine has a long rich history, and so does Ukrainian cuisine.
 Those cuisines are intertwined due to the histories and experiences of people like my grandparents.
 More on that in another post.
 For now, just a couple of tips to making my Russian borscht recipe.